 Certain colleagues appointed to Group 5 and 6 roles may be eligible to receive an Annual Equity Award at the end of the financial year.
 This award is provided to create shareholder alignment, drive continued sustainable performance and emphasise focus on risk management, good conduct and behaviour outcomes.
 The allocation at the end of the financial year is based on a pre-grant assessment of individual performance and conduct during the year.
-The award vehicle is 100% restricted shares (33% scheduled to vest at the end of year 1, year 2 and year 3).
+The award is granted in restricted shares, with 33% vesting at the end of year 1, year 2 and year 3.

-Deferral arrangements
+Deferral arrangements for 2023

 Long-term performance is reflected in the design of the Group's VR arrangements.
 VR plans contain performance metrics that are set to encourage long-term decision making, critical to creating long-term value for shareholders.
-Deferral of a portion of VR allows for the reward to be adjusted after the initial performance assessment to reflect longer-term performance outcomes.
+Deferral of a portion of VR allows the reward to be adjusted after the initial performance assessment to reflect longer-term performance outcomes.

 The quantum and period of deferral is commensurate with the level of risk within a role and the ability to reliably measure business outcomes.
 This allows time to confirm that the initial individual performance and business performance outcomes are realised and if not, for the deferred VR to be adjusted downwards.
-A summary of deferral arrangements is provided below.
+A summary of deferral arrangements is provided on the following page.